AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/4 ML at the Edge/DeepLabV3-using-TensorFlow.md

 date: 2022-05-18 17:12:21
 ---

-This tutorial explains the process of setting up the SNPE SDK and running inference on RB5 using a TensorFlow segmentation model.
+This tutorial explains the process of setting up the SNPE SDK and running inference on RB5 using a TensorFlow and PyTorch segmentation model.

-Note: This can be extended to any TensorFlow models
+Note: This can be extended to any Deep Learning models

+## TesnorFlow

 ### Running Inference on Ubuntu 18.0.4: